jmeyers35/CS2803-final-project/README.md

 ## File Descriptions
 - nfl_data.csv: The original dataset from which we gathered all the data.
-Came from Keggle, can be found [here](https://www.kaggle.com/maxhorowitz/nflplaybyplay2009to2016).
+Came from Kaggle, can be found [here](https://www.kaggle.com/maxhorowitz/nflplaybyplay2009to2016).
 - DataViz.ipynb: A Jupyter Notebook containing data visualizations of run/pass trends in the NFL since 2009, made with matplotlib.
 As suspected, even within this short period of time the NFL as a whole shifted ~3% toward passing.
 - nfl_classifiers.py: Python module which has functions to create scikit-learn classifiers and regressors on the NFL data.
 The classifiers